Advertisement

 Area art teachers and members of the Two Waters Arts Alliance will serve as judges.
 They consider creativity, originality, theme relevance, technical quality, and emotional impact.

-More than a competition, this contest celebrates the stories and landscapes that make the Key Peninsula unique.
+More than a competition, we hope that this contest celebrates the stories and landscapes that make the Key Peninsula unique.
+The festival will feature Nathan Evans Fox, known for his roots-inspired storytelling, as well as Greenlandic-Danish Simon Lynge and his band.

 Matt Hildreth